FMMGroupVa/FMMECG3D/README.md

 ## Overview

-Provides a collection of functions to perform an FMMecg3D model.
+Provides a collection of functions to perform a FMMecg3D model.

 ## Installation